-A Registered Clinical Social Worker (R.C.S.W.) in Edmonton has significant training, supervision and experience in diagnosing and treating a variety of mental health and family dynamic challenges.
+A Clinical Social Worker, or the more formal title of Registered Clinical Social Worker (R.C.S.W.), has significant training, supervision and experience in diagnosing and treating a variety of mental health and family dynamic challenges.
 By law, the term "clinical social worker" can only be used by those who have first met the requirements to register as a social worker.
 In Alberta, clinical social workers will identify themselves by placing "Registered Clinical Social Worker" or "R.C.S.W." after their name.

 Registered clinical social workers are primarily focused on treating mental health issues, and are considered a specialty of general social work practice.
 Registered clinical social workers may work in independent private practice.
 They often work as mental health therapists in hospitals, community mental health clinics, or outreach programs.
 They may treat anxiety, depression, trauma, relationship challenges, addictions, self-esteem issues, stress management, parenting difficulties, and many other mental health issues.